CloudNativeSDWAN/cnwan-operator/docs/quickstart.md

 # Quickstart

-Curious to see CNWAN Operator in action but feeling lazy about learning how it does stuff?
+Curious to see CN-WAN Operator in action but feeling lazy about learning how it does stuff?
 Follow this guide!

 ## Requirements